 Though easy to cry, I think I’ve always been a strong person.
 But lately, I have been feeling weaker than most.
 To counter that, I try to get concerns off my chest and employ everything I have learned.
 The four main things I have learned through this entire journey are:

-2. Family is everything.
+2. Family and friends are everything.
 I could not have survived this without their support.

-3. My life is not as much about this life changing disease as much as my response to it.
+3. My life is less about this life changing disease and more about my response to it.
 Don’t let me confuse you.
 This is something I continually have to remind myself.

 4. I have the best husband in the entire universe!

-WE ARE ACCEPTING, ADAPTING AND MOVING FORWARD, TOGETHER TOWARD NEW NORMALS
+WE ARE CONSTANTLY ACCEPTING, ADAPTING AND MOVING FORWARD, TOGETHER TOWARD NEW NORMALS

 My New Normals